Karl Liebknecht: Memorials

 The annual Liebknecht-Luxemburg commemorations in Berlin marking the anniversary of their murders on the second Sunday in January are attended by a wide range of left-leaning groups, parties and individuals.

 At the site of the 1916 antiwar demonstration, Friedrich Ebert Jr., Lord Mayor of Greater Berlin (East) and member of the Politburo of the Socialist Unity Party of Germany (East German Communist Party), unveiled the cornerstone of a monument to Karl Liebknecht on 13 August 1951, the 80th anniversary of his birth.
 The tribute took place within the framework of the Third World-Festival of Youth and Students and was part of a campaign against the rearmament of the Federal Republic of Germany (West Germany).
 But the memorial on Potsdamer Platz was not completed before the erection of the Berlin Wall.

 The sealing off of the sector border to West Berlin began on 13 August 1961.
 The memorial cornerstone stood in the border strip at the forward wall until the reunification of Germany in 1990.
 With planning for the new Potsdamer Platz, the memorial was removed and put into storage in 1995.
 In 2002 the district council of Berlin's Mitte district advocated for the pedestal's reinstallation as a document of the city's history and of how Germany's socialist and anti-militarist traditions were dealt with.

 In the Soviet Union there was a Karl Liebknecht School for German emigrant children in Moscow.
 The Russian warship Karl Liebknecht bore his name, as did several places in Russia.
+Karlo-Libknekhtovsk in Soviet Ukraine was also named after him.

 In East Germany, Liebknecht was honored as a "mastermind of socialism".
 This led to the erection of numerous monuments in his honor as well as the naming of streets and schools after him.
 Some of these were renamed after the reunification of Germany in 1990, while others retained their names.